alfonsogarsan/cats_flutter_demo/README.md

 Data repository implementations have different ways to access data (backend data included).
 So communications, through services, are managed here, in Data layer.

-Data models are intermmediate classes that maps communication-related entities to domain entities and vice versa.
+Data models are intermmediate classes that maps data-access-related entities to domain entities and vice versa.

 ## Dependencies management